shweta20039/shortme/README.md

 #### Shard
 ----
 With short urls increasing, many records are stored in one table.
 This is not an optimal mysql practice.
 In this case we can simply shard table to bypass this problem.

 For example, we can shard according to the **base integer** using **modula hash algorithm**.
 This has a good distribution between tables.
 We can use **100** **short** tables with names like **short_00/short_01/short_02/..
  ./short_99**. we can use pseudo code blow to determine which is the table to store the short url record.

  ```
  baseInteger := sequence.NextSequence()
  tableName := fmt.Sprintf("short_%s", baseInteger % 100)
  ```

  There are many table sharding algorithms, we can shard table according to range id, user name and so on.
 If we use user name as the criteria to shard table, we can do some aggregate algorithm like how many records a user has created easily.
 This may also has some drawbacks such as if user **Lily** and user **Lucy** are sharded to different tables and **Lily** shorts about **1k** urls **Lucy** shorts about **1M** urls, then we may encounter the unbalance hash problem, i.e., some tables contains more records than others.

 In conclusion, there are many factors to consider before we can make a decision which hash algorithm to use.

-Currently, **shortme** do not contain any shard functionality.
-If you need it, you can read the source code about **shortme** and add the feature easily . :)